rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 A `Renderer` object will enable depth testing and antialiasing when it is created as well as set the background color.
 Then an application will call `render` with a `Scene` and `Camera` object.
 Since the `Scene` is the root node of a scene graph, we can get every mesh in the scene with its `descendant_list` property.
-Then for every visible mesh object, we call its `render` method and pass the camera's view matrix and projection matrix.
+Then for every visible mesh object, we call its `render` method with the camera's view matrix and projection matrix.

 Remember, each individual mesh handles the steps for rendering itself.
 These steps include:
 1. Specify the shader program in its material object to be used for rendering.
-2. Bind the VAO object that handles its attribute data.
+2. Bind the VAO that handles its attribute data.
 3. Set its model, view, and projection matrices.
-4. Upload data to its uniform variables.
+4. Upload data to its uniform variables (such as matrices).
 5. Update OpenGL render settings.
 6. Draw the number of vertices in its goemetry object using the draw style of its material object.